wiseman-timelord/Cpp-Vulkan-Agi/README.md

 ### Instructions:
 - Releases are considered non-working, but here are the early instructions...
 1. Ensure you are on Windows, and are not using Wsl to run python, unless you know some other method of emulating windows python.
+2. Go to AMD Adrenalin settings, Performance>Metrics>Tracking>GPU Memory>(o), then on left is GPU Ram usage.
+3. You should ensure that, for example, if you have 7GB free, then you would want models that are ~5-6GB in size.
 2. Ensure you have Installed the requirements detailed above, for, C++ Build Tools and Python.
 3. Download [Qwen-Agent Framework](https://github.com/QwenLM/Qwen-Agent) into a folder in a suitable location for example "Qwen-Agent-0.0.5+", copy/clone the files directly to that folder.
 4. Drop in my scripts for QwenAgent-Interface directly into "Qwen-Agent-0.0.5+" preserving file structure, and relevantly over-writing the "requirements.txt".